froland/semisecu/presentation/tableofcontents.md

 [Kerberos](http://web.mit.edu/kerberos/) is an example of tickets based SSO.

-Kerberos is a SSO developped at MIT to solve the problem of allowing some users to use restricted ressources.
+Kerberos is a SSO developed at MIT to solve the problem of allowing some users to use restricted resources.
 MIT provide a free implementation of the protocol but it's also found in many commercial products.